yourcelf/olwidget/README.rst

 ===================================================

 This branch represents an almost complete rewrite of olwidget, in order to allow editing and display of multiple vector layers simultaneously.
-The documentation hasn't been written yet, but you can find an example that uses the new syntax for creating a map and layers in doc/examples/testmulti.html.

 This branch will be merged with master in the coming weeks.
 Please help out by testing it!

 About
 -----